cheungbx/float-valve-V1/README.md

 #
 # 3D printing instructions for Ender3 Pro : Take defaults for PLA material with these adjustments: Infill 40%,   Support off.
 3
 # The inlet pipe printed may not be durable enough.
-You may need to replace that with a 4.7mm ouside diameter (3mm inside diameter) platic balloon stick.
+You may need to replace that with a 4.7mm outside diameter (3mm inside diameter) plastic balloon stick.
 # more instructions in this youtube video:

 https://youtu.be/t1FxCKXK-P4